initconf/scan-NG/README.md

 # scan-NG

+now works with zeek-3.x.x

-to load in your local.bro (or site.bro ) policy
+to load in your local.zeek (or site.zeek) policy

-@load scan-NG
+@load scan-NG/scripts

-To tune scan-detection you can adjust/define variables in scan-config.bro policy
+To tune scan-detection you can adjust/define variables in:  scan-config.zeek